 A. Right of appeal.
-If a party is aggrieved by the judgment or final order in a civil action, he may appeal to the district court of the county within which the metropolitan court is located.
-The notice of appeal shall be filed in the district court within fifteen (15) days after entry of the judgment or final order.
+A party who is aggrieved by the judgment or final order in a civil action, may appeal, as permitted by law, to the district court of the county within which the metropolitan court is located.
+The notice of appeal shall be filed in the district court within fifteen (15) days after the judgment or final order appealed from is filed in the metropolitan court clerk's office.
+The three (3) day mailing period set forth in Rule 3-104 does not apply to the time limits set forth above.
+A notice of appeal filed after the announcement of a decision, or return of the verdict, but before the judgment or order is filed in the metropolitan court clerk's office shall be treated as timely filed.
+Notwithstanding any other provision of this rule, no docket fee or other cost shall be imposed upon a county or the state in any such appeal.